-We are working to set up a creative space for organising, educating and community building centered around a bookshop with cultural activity and campaigning in Cork city.
+Rebel Reads is a creative space for organising, educating and community building centered around a bookshop with cultural activity and campaigning in Cork city.

-As the second biggest city in the Republic, Cork has a real need for a community hub where independent and progressive groups can meet, work together, share resources, organise fun events, have days of action or simply to socialise.
+As the second biggest city in the Republic, Cork has always had a real need for a community hub where independent and progressive groups can meet, work together, share resources, organise fun events, have days of action or simply to socialise.

 We plan to use the space to socialise, learn, organise and celebrate.